|

 lighter, but still fantastically fruity and delicious!

-A recent addition to the portfolio is a Morgon.
-We included an earlier
+A somewhat recent addition to the portfolio is the Fleurie.
+It's a lovely

 -